mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 This requirement of verbatim matching modulo alpha conversion in combination with the fact that a lot is going on during the optimization process in GHC makes working with rules a bit tricky.
 That is, sometimes rules do not fire.
-Some cases of this are covered in the next section *Gotchas*.
+Some cases of this are covered in the next section.

 On the other hand, when several rules match at once, GHC will choose one arbitrarily to apply.
 You might be wondering “why not to choose e.g. the